chanzuckerberg/shasta-docs/docs/public_assemblies.md

 # Public Assemblies

-The following assemblies are available
+The following assemblies are available.

 | Assembly                                                            | Description                                                                   |
 | ------------------------------------------------------------------- | ----------------------------------------------------------------------------- |